 - Follicular phase: 1st day of menstruation – ovulation (typically days 1-14)

-- Estrogen Boosters: Add 1 tbsp ground flaxseed and 1 tbsp pumpkin seeds daily
+- Estrogen Boosters: Add 1 tablespoon ground flaxseed and 1 tablespoon pumpkin seeds daily

 - These seeds are designed to support the healthy estrogen levels required to build up the endometrium in preparation for ovulation

-- Progesterone Boosters: Add 1 tbsp sunflower seeds and 1 tbsp sesame seeds daily
+- Progesterone Boosters: Add 1 tablespoon sunflower seeds and 1 tablespoon sesame seeds daily

 - These seeds provide zinc and vitamin E which help the body to produce progesterone as it should during the luteal phase

 While there is more anecdotal evidence than clinical research about seed cycling, there are several studies that confirm the impact that nutrients from seeds can have on hormonal balance.
-For example, studies on flax seed ingestion have found that women who took 1 tbsp of ground flax daily experienced less anovulatory cycles and a more favorable progesterone:estradiol ratio (1).
-We are firm believers in using food as medicine whenever possible and to treat your 131 Method as an experiment to find your optimal health.
-If you suffer from hormonal imbalances, seed cycling may be a simple, low-risk (and enjoyable!) way to help balance out your hormones.
+For example, studies on flax seed ingestion have found that women who took 1 tablespoon of ground flax daily experienced less anovulatory cycles and a more favorable progesterone:estradiol ratio (1).
+We believe in using food as medicine whenever possible.
+Treat your 131 Method as an experiment to find your optimal health.
+If you suffer from hormonal imbalances, seed cycling may be a simple, low-risk (and enjoyable!) way to help balance your hormones.
 The only way to know if it will work for you is to give it a try.
 Here’s to the power of real food!